ybnd/shapeflow/docs/source/tutorial.rst

 * The transform section can be modified more easily from the alignment page.

-You’ll find some information on the available transform types `here <transforms.md>`_.
+You’ll find some information on the available transform types :ref:`transforms`.

 * The masks section can also be accessed from the filter page